McTavishLab/physcraper/docs/mds/ilex.md

 ### Run files

-Files in here are also automatically written down by physcraper.
+Files in here are also automatically written down by Physcraper.

-blast runs, alignments, raxml trees, bootstrap
+blast runs, alignments, RAxML trees, bootstrap

 The trees are reconstructed using RAxML, with tip labels corresponding to local ids (e.g., otu42009, otuPS1) and not taxon names (e.g., *Helwingia japonica*), nor taxonomic ids (e.g., ott or ncbi).
 Branch lengths are proportional to relative substitution rates.
 The RAxML tree with taxon names as tip labels is saved on the `outputs_tag` folder.